jchristn/WatsonCluster/README.md

 [nuget]:     https://www.nuget.org/packages/WatsonCluster/
 [nuget-img]: https://badge.fury.io/nu/Object.svg

-A simple C# class using WatsonTCP to enable a one-to-one high availability cluster targeted to .NET Core and .NET Framework, with or without SSL.
-Callbacks are used to notify the encompassing application when the cluster is healthy (client and server connected) or unhealthy (client or server disconnected).
+Watson Cluster is the simplest, easiest, and fastest way to build highly-available applications using traditional 1+1 clustering.
+Watson Cluster enables a one-to-one high availability cluster and is targeted to .NET Core and .NET Framework, with or without SSL.
+Events are used to notify the encompassing application when the cluster is healthy (client and server connected) or unhealthy (client or server disconnected).

 ![alt tag](https://github.com/jchristn/WatsonCluster/blob/master/assets/image.png)